 I hope you get a dose of encouragement, hope, and some laughs through my stories about motherhood, marriage and life.
 I think the best way to get through it all is by laughing–mostly at myself.

 I can’t tell you how to live your life, but I can tell you how I live mine.
-I can’t tell you how to raise your kids or deal with your husband, but I can tell you how I deal with mine.
+I can’t tell you how handle issues in your marriage, but I can tell you how I deal with mine.
 And, those awkward situations?
 I can only tell you what I’d do.

 But what’s right for me may not be right for you.
 I’ll tell you what I believe or what God says, but how you proceed is up to you.
 I can take a pretty good guess as to certain outcomes based on choices I’ve made in my own life.
 I’ll be honest and admit my mistakes, hoping you can learn from my life.
 I’m hoping to learn plenty from you, too.